redis/redis/README.md

 The simplest way to understand how a program works is to understand the data structures it uses.
-So we'll start from the main header file of Redis Community Edition, which is `server.h`.
+So we'll start from the main header file of Redis, which is `server.h`.

 All the server configuration and in general all the shared state is defined in a global structure called `server`, of type `struct redisServer`.
 A few important fields in this structure are:

-* `server.db` is an array of Redis Community Edition databases, where data is stored.
+* `server.db` is an array of Redis databases, where data is stored.
 * `server.commands` is the command table.
 * `server.clients` is a linked list of clients connected to the server.
 * `server.master` is a special client, the master, if the instance is a replica.